 While the orienting response appears to be an important determinant of deviance distraction, recent evidence has indicated that unexpected events may also trigger an automatic inhibition of motor actions.
-For example, unexpected sounds temporarily suppress corticospinal excitability (Wessel & Aron, 2013) and induce a reflexive diminution of the force exerted on a transducer held between two fingers (Novembre et al., 2018).
-These and several other studies (Dutra et al., 2018; Iacullo et al., 2020; Wessel, 2017; Wessel & Aron, 2017) suggest that unexpected events trigger an automatic and global inhibition of ongoing motor actions.
+For example, unexpected sounds temporarily suppress corticospinal excitability (Wessel & Aron, 2013) and induce a reflexive diminution of the force exerted on a transducer held between two fingers (Novembre et al., 2018; Iacullo et al., 2020; Wessel, 2017; Wessel & Aron, 2017) suggest that unexpected events trigger an automatic and global inhibition of ongoing motor actions.